alphagov/forms/design/prototype-version-7/task-list/README.md

 <br>

 ![Make your form live.
 Screenshot](https://github.com/alphagov/forms/blob/documenting-prototype-version-7/design/prototype-version-7/screenshots/003-create-form-make-live-focus.png)
 *Updated version for Step “4.
-Make your form live“ with a row below with an inactive link text and tag on the far right.*
+Make your form live“ with a row below with an inactive link text and tag on the far right of each.*

 <br>